wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

     const { addCheese } = this.props;

-    // TODO: submit the form with a request to the API const res = // use the correct Axios method, endpoint, and data const cheese = res.data;
+    // TODO: submit the form with a request to the API const res = // use the correct request method, endpoint, and data const cheese = res.data;

-    // TODO: give the new cheese data to the Cheeses View Parent
+    // TODO: give the new cheese data to the Cheeses View Parent this.resetForm();
-    // TODO: reset the form
   }

   render() {